mwkpe/rand/cpp_guide/cpp_guidelines.md

   float heading_;
 };
 ```
-* The length of a name should be roughly proportional to the size of its scope, i.e. use `n` instead of `received_bytes` for short-lived stack variables, especially if content can be inferred by context. [<sub><sup>*(NL.7)*</sup></sub>](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#nl7-make-the-length-of-a-name-roughly-proportional-to-the-length-of-its-scope)
+* The length of a name should be roughly proportional to the size of its scope, i.e. use `n` instead of `received_bytes` for short-lived stack variables, especially if content can be inferred by context [<sub><sup>*(NL.7)*</sup></sub>](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#nl7-make-the-length-of-a-name-roughly-proportional-to-the-length-of-its-scope)
 ```C++
 if (receiver.wait_for_data()) {
   int n = receiver.bytes_available();